A Survey of Densest Subgraph Discovery on Large Graphs: Future research directions

-In this section, we discuss three promising future research directions on the topic of DSD.
+In this section, we discuss several promising research directions that may further advance the study of DSD.

-$\bullet$ \textbf{DSD on heterogeneous graphs.} As summarized in Table \ref{tab:models}, the original DSD problems on undirected and directed graphs have been extended for bipartite graphs, multilayer graphs, uncertain graphs, and dual graphs, which actually can be considered as special cases of the heterogeneous graph that often involves vertices and edges with multiple types.
-The heterogeneous graphs are prevalent in various domains such as knowledge graphs, bibliographic networks, and biological networks.
-Therefore, a promising future research direction is to derive a unified density definition for a general heterogeneous graph, such that the density definitions for the above special graphs are its special cases.
-To do this, we may re-define the density by using some well-known concepts on heterogeneous graphs like meta-path~\cite{sun2011pathsim}, motif~\cite{hu2019discovering}, and relational constraint~\cite{jian2020effective}.
-Afterwards, the corresponding DSD problem on heterogeneous graphs may be solved by extending the existing solutions.
+$\bullet$ \textbf{DSD on HINs.} As summarized in Table \ref{tab:models_others}, the original DSD problems on undirected and directed graphs have been extended to several specialized graph models, including bipartite graphs, multilayer graphs, uncertain graphs, and dual graphs.
+Many of these models can be viewed as special cases of HINs, where vertices and edges may belong to multiple semantic types.
+Such heterogeneous structures are widely observed in knowledge graphs, bibliographic networks, and biological interaction networks.

-$\bullet$ \textbf{Efficient DSD algorithms.} Here are some research directions: \begin{enumerate} \item {\it Parallel algorithms.} Parallel algorithms (e.g., \cite{bahmani2012densest}) usually use distributed computing platforms or multi-core computing resources to accelerate computation.
-Thus, an interesting future research direction is to study the parallel exact algorithms for the DSD problem. \item {\it Fast approximation algorithms.} Although there are some approximation solutions to the DSD problem, they may still suffer from the low efficiency issue, since real-world graphs are often with huge sizes, calling for faster approximation algorithms with better balance between the quality of results and computational efficiency. \end{enumerate}
+A key challenge is to design density measures that can capture both structural connectivity and heterogeneous semantics.
+Existing studies such as \cite{chen2023densest} investigate DSD in HINs through meta-path based connectivity patterns \cite{sun2011pathsim}.
+However, these definitions are not fully consistent with density notions used in homogeneous graphs and often rely on manually designed meta-paths.
+A promising direction is therefore to explore more general density formulations that incorporate heterogeneous structural patterns, such as motif-based structures \cite{hu2019discovering}, typed subgraph patterns, or relational constraints \cite{jian2020effective}.

-$\bullet$ \textbf{Application-driven variants of DSD.} As aforementioned, there are many variants of the DSD problem, but most of them were not customized for some specific application scenarios.
-Consequently, an interesting future research direction is to study the application-driven variants of the DSD problem, by carefully considering the requirements of real-life scenarios.
-For example, the DSD solutions can be used for detecting network communities \cite{chen2010dense}.
-However, in a geo-social network, a community often contains a group of users that are not only linked densely, but also have close physical distance \cite{fang2017effective}.
-Thus, it would be interesting to study how to incorporate the distance into the DSD problem.
+\textit{Open problems.} Important questions remain largely unexplored.
+For example, how to design density measures that remain comparable across different type configurations, how to control the combinatorial explosion of heterogeneous patterns, and how to develop scalable algorithms for generalized heterogeneous density models.